Abdul Quddus Bizenjo: Political career

 In his maiden speech, Bizenjo promised to make healthcare, education and clean drinking water his top priority during his term as Chief Minister of the Balochistan.

 In March 2018, Bizenjo helped form a new political party, Balochistan Awami Party (BAP).

 On 7 June 2018, Alauddin Marri was appointed by Election Commission of Pakistan to succeed Bizenjo as caretaker Chief Minister of Balochistan.

 He was re-elected to the Provincial Assembly of Balochistan as a candidate of BAP from Constituency PB-44 (Awaran-cum-Panjgur) in 2018 Pakistani general election.
 He received 8,055 votes and defeated Khair Jan, a candidate of National Party.
 Following his successful election, he was nominated by BAP for the office of Speaker of the Provincial Assembly of Balochistan.
 On 16 August 2018, he was elected Speaker of Balochistan Assembly.
 He received 39 votes against his opponent Muhammad Nawaz Khan Kakar who secured 20 votes.

 On 6 September 2018, he became acting governor of Balochistan following the resignation of Muhammad Khan Achakzai.

 On 19 November 2018, he announced to resign as speaker of Balochistan Assembly.
 Later he didn't resign and continued in the office.
 He resigned as speaker on 25 October 2021.

 On 29 October 2021, Bizenjo was elected unopposed as the chief minister of Balochistan.

-Hub District

-Hub District is created after bifurcating Lasbela District.
-Sardar Muhammad Saleh Bhootani confirmed that the creation of Hub District is a long-standing demand of the people of PB-49 constituency.
-It contains the areas of Hub Tehsil, Winder Tehsil, Gaddani Tehsil, Sakran Tehsil and Dureji Tehsil.
-MNA Muhammad Aslam Bhootani has thanked Chief Minister Bizenjo for approving the creation of this district.